Amateur sports: Association football

 Boot money has been a phenomenon in amateur sport for centuries.
 The term "boot money" became popularised in the 1880s when it was not unusual for players to find half a crown (corresponding to 12½ pence after decimalisation) in their boots after a game.

 The Football Association prohibited paying players until 1885, and this is referred to as the "legalisation" of professionalism because it was an amendment of the "Laws of the Game".
 However, a maximum salary cap of twelve pounds a week for a player with outside employment and fifteen pounds a week for a player with no outside employment lingered until the 1960s, even as transfer fees reached over a hundred thousand pounds; again, "boot money" was seen as a way of topping up pay.

 Today, the most prominent English football clubs that are not professional are semi-professional (paying part-time players more than the old maximum for top professionals).
-This includes all the major existing women's clubs, in which full professionalism has not taken root yet.
 Until 2019, when it abandoned amateur status, the most prominent true amateur men's club was probably Queen's Park, the oldest football club in Scotland, founded in 1867 and with a home ground (Hampden Park) which is one of UEFA's five-star stadia.
 They have also won the Scottish Cup more times than any club outside the Old Firm.
 Amateur football in both genders is now found mainly in small village and Sunday clubs and the Amateur Football Alliance.

 Soviet Union

-Peculiar situation was taking place in the Soviet Union which had Soviet-type economic planning in the country and no non-state enterprises were permitted.
+A peculiar situation took place in the Soviet Union which had Soviet-type economic planning in the country and no non-state enterprises were permitted.
 Existence of professional sports in the Soviet Union was considered to be amoral because no one must be involved in profiting from their body and/or skills and instead dedicate those to the state.
 In 1936 the government agency for sports adopted a decision to form competitions for "teams of [football] masters", while at republican level (union republics) there were organized separate competitions among teams of factories and government agencies.
 Football players were officially on payrolls of a factory or a government agency which was represented in competition with its team.
 In this way athletes were officially getting paid as workers or officials.
 Athletes of the Soviet Armed Forces Sports Society or Dynamo Sports Club (NKVD sports society) carried a rank and a uniform.
-The difference between the teams of masters and other teams was the fact that the first competed at all-Union level and was known as non-amateur sports, while others at republican was considered to be amateur sports.
+The difference between the teams of masters and other teams was that the first competed at all-Union level and was known as non-amateur sports, while others at republican was considered to be amateur sports.
 The preceding football competitions among cities and regions were phased away.